-Student - complete section I and send sections II, III, and IV to your committee two weeks prior to your meeting.
+Student-complete section I, attach II, III, IV, V, VI, and IX (if applicable), and submit to your committee two weeks prior to your meeting, along with your thesis proposal.
 Print this form, bring with you to the meeting, and obtain approval signatures.

-Student and committee members - attach comments during the meeting and sign the form.
+Student and committee members - attach comments (VII and VIII) during the meeting and sign the form.